schaefer-dev/schaefer-dev.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 Hi!
-My name is Daniel and I am a German M.Sc.
-Computer Science fresh graduate at University of Saarland, Saarbruecken.
-I submitted my thesis on the seventh of september with an average grade of 1.4 at that point in time.
-Thesis grading is still pending and might result in slight changes of my final grade.
-I wrote my masters thesis in the field of synthesis at the [Reactive Systems Group](https://www.react.uni-saarland.de).
+My name is Daniel and I am a product Engineer at Paragon Semvox.
+I finished my masters in Computer Science at University of Saarland, Saarbruecken in Oktober of 2020 with an average grade of 1.4.
+My thesis was about synthesis of KLTL specifications and supported by the [Reactive Systems Group](https://www.react.uni-saarland.de).

+In the future I might update this website with content related to my work.
+However, currently this page will remain focused on stuff I have worked on during my studies.

 ## Short Bio